CS4234 - Optimisation Algorithms

 Course Registration

-CS4234 class size average in the past 6 AYs is ~35 pax.
-We will go full F2F throughout this sem (except on the first and last weeks when Steven is known to be away).
+CS4234 class size average in the past 7 AYs is ~36 pax.
+We will go full F2F throughout this sem (except on week 03 and 13 when Prof Halim is known to be away).

 Useful information that has been used by current students to decide on whether they should register for CS4234 (see CS4234 in nusmods.com) in S1 AY21/22:

-1. It is Steven's seventh iteration.
-The first six iterations were reasonably good (5 of them) or average (1 of them).
-Steven did his PhD thesis around this topic more than one decade ago (2004-2010) and teaching the first iteration back in 2016 has refreshed his own knowledge of this topic.
-Back in 2017, VisuAlgo started to have some NP-hard/complete visualization topics created by the 2017 TA of this course (Muhammad Rais).
-Hopefully the seventh iteration runs well again (last AY's 6th iteration was the Personal Best for the course feedback so the setup is working) :).
+1. It is Prof Halim's eight iteration.
+From AY 2016/17 until the present, he has received teaching feedback ratings from 4.1 (average, just one iteration) to 4.7 (very good) out of a maximum of 5.0 for these offerings, with a running average rating of 4.504 (very good).
+Prof Halim did his PhD thesis around this topic more than one decade ago (2004-2010) and teaching the first iteration back in 2016 has refreshed his own knowledge of this topic.
+Back in 2017, VisuAlgo started to have some NP-hard/complete visualization topics created by the 2017 TA of this course (Muhammad Rais) and currently being extended by the 2023/24 FYP students (Ng Wee Han and Radian Krisno).
+Hopefully the eight iteration runs well again.

 2. Teaching staffs:

-(Senior) Lecturer: Dr Steven Halim, the key man behind VisuAlgo that will be used with increasing importance in some of CS4234 lectures.
-Steven is working towards fully flipping almost every modules that he teaches and there will be more flipped components (not all) in this course this semester...
+Associate Professor Steven Halim, the key man behind VisuAlgo that will be used with increasing importance in some of CS4234 lectures.
+Prof Halim is working towards fully flipping almost every modules that he teaches and there will be more flipped components (not all) in this course this semester...
 PS: His 'Dr' title was obtained after ~6 years working on (visualizations of local search algorithms on) NP-hard Combinatorial Optimization Problems (2004-2010)...

-Machines, e.g., VisuAlgo and Kattis will continue be used to help Steven run this course...
+Machines, e.g., VisuAlgo and Kattis will continue be used to help Prof Halim run this course...

 Rating